adel-s/get-last-workflow-run-info/README.md

 `last_run_id`: The ID of the last completed workflow run.

-`last_run_status`: The conclusion status of the last completed workflow run.
+`last_run_conclusion`: The conclusion status of the last completed workflow run.

 ## Example Usage